can3p/can3p.github.io/_posts/2018-06-01-client-writeup-logic.md

-Inline elements are rendered using `render-span-to-html` generic function and Common Lisp rocks again there because it allows adding an auxiliary method for it and target a specific set of arguments, that allows to keep method body clean from unnecessary checks:
+Inline elements are rendered using `render-span-to-html` generic function and Common Lisp rocks again there because it allows adding an auxiliary method for it and target a specific set of arguments, that allows to keep method body clean from unnecessary modifications:

 ```common_lisp
 (defmethod render-span-to-html :before